 Underwater Photography Sessions and FAQ

 Underwater photography is gaining popularity but it is so different from a normal boudoir or maternity photo shoot, and I get a lot of questions about how they work.
 Read below for a FAQ on what your underwater session will be like, and please let me know if I missed anything you are curious about!
+I only take a limited number of these sessions per year, so please contact me for more info!

 Where do you do these sessions?
 Will it be private?